The 2020 Grad Fair will take place on Tuesday, February 11 from 10:30-1:30 in the Coop TV Lounge.

 In the event that inclement weather forces commencement indoors, tickets will be needed for spectator admission to the ceremony in Sanford Field House.
-Each senior may request up to six (6) tickets through the ticket link they receive via email.
+Each senior may request up to five (5) tickets through the ticket link they receive via email.
 Chenango Valley weather is unpredictable, even in May, so be sure to request tickets if you will have guests.

 Caps and gowns are available at no cost to seniors but must be reserved in advance on the Oak Hall website.
 This is the only way to reserve your cap and gown.
-The timeline for ordering caps and gowns will be February 1–March 15, 2019.
+The timeline for ordering caps and gowns will be February 3–March 27, 2020.

 Location: In front of Persson Hall (outdoors) or under Dunlap Stands (indoors)